Published 21:04 IST, September 3rd 2018

 Advertisement

 "Because of Demonetisation, culture of cheating and being flagrant has come to and end.
-Probity, integrity and honesty have been given a fillip and that's why common public has supported -- that those who earn money legitimately will be able to brea easy and those who don't will face difficulty."
+Probity, integrity and honesty have been given a fillip and that's why the common public has supported -- that those who earn money legitimately will be able to breathe easy and those who don't will face difficulty."

 'THOSE WHO TALK AGAINST DEMONETISATION HAVE BEEN DIRECTLY HIT'

-'SLOWDOWN BECAUSE OF NPA-RELATED TREND, T DEMONETISATION'
+'SLOWDOWN BECAUSE OF NPA-RELATED TREND, NOT DEMONETISATION'

 CHALLENGING CHIDAMBARAM'S 'LOW BASE' EXPLANATION